 In the same episode, Robin and Batgirl assume their present-day comic identites of Nightwing and Oracle respectively.

 One of the future cops (incorrectly) suspects that Thomas Wayne was Batman and his son Bruce was Robin due to records lost or incomplete.
-In several versions of the comics, Thomas dressed as a "Bat-Man" (resembling 1930s Batman) during Halloween and/or a costume party, while in early comics, Bruce briefly dons a costumed identity as Robin as a child.
+In some versions of the comics, Thomas dressed as a "Bat-Man" (resembling 1930s Batman) during Halloween and/or a costume party, while in early comics, Bruce briefly dons a costumed identity of Robin as a child.

 In the same episode during some speculation, Robin and Batgirl are referred to respectively as Red Robin and Batwoman.

 Mr. Freeze suffered a similar, though less severe, deterioration as his Batman: The Animated Series incarnation and hence has replaced his legs with robotic spider legs.

 In "Team Penguin", Ragdoll suggests "Villains United" as a potential name for the villains team.
 One version of Ragdoll is known for staring in a series with just that name.

 In his debut episode, Kirk Langstrom lies to Bruce Wayne that he is doing research on bats to find a cure for deafness.
 This is a reference to the comics, where Langstrom's transformation into Man-Bat was a side effect of curing his own deafness.